Artificial grass in a backyard of a rental property in Brisbane

 Artificial grass eliminates most of that.
 Once it’s installed correctly, it looks consistent year-round, requires minimal upkeep, and holds up to the kind of use a rental property sees.
 For a landlord, that means fewer end-of-lease headaches and a better-presented property in listing photos.

-Does it appeal to tenants?
+Does artificial grass appeal to tenants?

 Yes, and this is one of the strongest arguments for the investment.
 A well-presented, low-maintenance outdoor area is genuinely attractive to tenants, particularly families with young children, pet owners, and busy professionals who want an outdoor space they can enjoy without the weekend chore of mowing.